passbolt/passbolt_help/_includes/hosting/install/install.md

 ### 1.4.
 SSL Setup

-- manual: (recommended) choose manual if you have your own ssl certificates.
+- **manual**: (recommended) choose manual if you have your own ssl certificates.
-- auto: this option will issue a SSL certificate automatically through [Let's Encrypt](https://letsencrypt.org).
+- **auto**: this option will issue a SSL certificate automatically through [Let's Encrypt](https://letsencrypt.org).
 Use this option only if you have a domain name that is reachable by the outside world, or it will not work.
-- none: choose this option if you don't want your webserver to run https.
+- **none**: choose this option if you don't want your webserver to run https.
 This is not recommended.

 ### 1.5.
 GnuPG entropy

-On virtualized environments GnuPG happen to find not enough entropy to generate a key.
-Therefore, Passbolt cannot not run properly.
+On virtualized environments GnuPG happen not to find enough entropy to generate a key.
+Therefore, Passbolt cannot run properly.
-The script needs to know if you want to fix this by installing Haveged in order to speed up the entropy generation on your system.
+The script needs to know if you want to fix this by installing Haveged.

 Haveged is a useful too to fix entropy issues, however it can have security implications.
 Make sure you understand the risks before answering yes to this question.

 For each question, depending on your answer, some more precisions can be asked.
 Just answer the questions and go with the flow.